Financial Aid Overview

 Private Alternative Education Loans

-Under the Federal Financial Aid programs available to Meridian students, students may borrow up to the cost of attendance (as determined by the Financial Aid Office) less other aid received.
+Under the Federal Financial Aid program available to Meridian students, students may borrow up to the cost of attendance (as determined by the University) less other aid received.

 Non-federal loan programs may require the following: